 Tuition refunds will be prorated until the third lesson of the semester.
 There are no refunds after the third lesson of each semester.

 Group Classes at NEC (required for students Books 1-4): Saturday, Sept.
-17, Fall group classes begin.
-Suzuki violin group classes will be taught by Susan Jarvis and Angela Leidig and arranged by level/book.
+16, Fall group classes begin.
+Suzuki violin group classes will be taught by Rachel Fabulich and Angela Leidig and are arranged by level/book.
 Two group concerts will be given during the year at the end of each semester with additional special concerts scheduled each year (i.e. Cartoon Festival at Symphony Hall and a performance of the Star Spangled Banner for the Celtics at the TD Garden.)

 Suzuki group classes for Books 1-4 are held on Saturdays from September-June at the New England Conservatory in downtown Boston.
 Please register at NEC prep registration page for group classes at the regular tuition amount.